-Up until fairly recently, seahorses have been considered to be difficult to impossible to keep alive in an aquarium for any length of time.
-The first attempts were made using wild caught seahorses.
+Up until fairly recently, seahorses have been considered to be difficult to keep alive in an aquarium for any length of time.
+The first attempts were made using wild-caught seahorses.
 These specimens usually perished in a few months either from starvation or infections.

-Once the seahorse keeping pioneers determined how to breed them in captivity (aquaculturing) keeping seahorses in an aquarium long term became doable.
-Unlike wild caught seahorses, captive bred seahorses will readily take hand-fed foods.
+But once the seahorse-keeping pioneers determined how to breed them in captivity (aquaculturing) keeping seahorses in an aquarium long term became doable.
+Unlike wild-caught seahorses, captive-bred seahorses will readily take hand-fed food.

-There are over 30 recognized Hippocampus genus member seahorses that inhabit tropical, sub-tropical and temperate waters around the world, but only a handful of species are typically encountered in the aquarium trade.
+There are over 40 recognized Hippocampus genus member seahorses that inhabit tropical, sub-tropical and temperate waters around the world, but only a handful of species are typically encountered in the aquarium trade.

-Seahorses need at least one hold fast or hitching post in the tank so they don't have to be constantly swimming.
+Seahorses need at least one hold fast or hitching post in the tank, so they don't have to be constantly swimming.
 If they aren't looking for food, seahorses will spend most of their time with their tails wrapped around almost anything that will hold them in place.
 Gorgonians work great for hitching posts, as do faux corals or even plastic aquarium plants.

 Seahorses should be fed at least twice per day.
-The best food for captive bred seahorses is frozen Mysis shrimp.
+The best food for captive-bred seahorses is frozen Mysis shrimp.
 If you obtain an aquacultured seahorse, it is probably already eating Mysis, so getting it to eat in your tank should not be a problem.

 While you can just squirt some thawed Mysis into the tank and let the seahorses chase it around until they catch some, target feeding your ponies in a low water flow area of the tank will make it easier for them to get enough food without having to work too hard.